 Food Pantries for People with Cancer

-Since 2011, the FOOD Program has distributed more than 10,000 bags of nourishing food to more than 1,600 patients and their families through our six pantries in Manhattan, Brooklyn, Queens, and the Bronx.
-A seventh pantry site will open at Elmhurst Hospital Center in 2015.
+Since 2011, the FOOD Program has distributed more than 19,000 bags of nourishing food to more than 2,400 patients and their families through our eight pantries in Manhattan, Brooklyn, Queens, and the Bronx.

 FOOD is currently conducting a clinical trial to study the impact of food vouchers, grocery home delivery, and hospital-based food pantries on cancer treatment, quality of life, food security, and nutritional status.